zakodium-oss/react-plot-docs/README.md

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.

+### Demos

+There is a custom webpack loader to automatically process demo files.
+Demo files are examples of code that illustrate how to use react-plot.

+To create a demo, just create a file which ends in `.demo.tsx` next to your `md` file and import it / use it from there.
+The demo file should have a default export with the example to render.

 ### Build

 ```